Confused Carnivore Goes Vegetarian on the Road for 3 Months

 Are you simply taking on this challenge for alternative travel, or are you doing this for deeper reasons?

 You have me on the ropes here, Mahatma.
 I’ve never been 100% comfortable with the fact that animals are slaughtered just so I can get my culinary rocks off.
 You said back in the day; “be the change that you want to see in the world,” and I want to live by that principle as much as I can in my own life.

 But it’s a lot more complex than that.
 I used to eat free range eggs and meat etc back home, but after a search for the truth and some shocking research into what happens in abattoirs – I have found that I just can’t trust the meat industry anymore.
 On top of that – a lot of livestock are pumped with chemicals and steroids too – this freaks me out a little because I don’t have 100% control (or knowledge) of what is going in my body.

 Have you/could you ever kill an animal for food?

 A dog was hit by a van in front of me in Papua New Guinea.
 I witnessed its dying moments (as the van drove off).
 Its harrowing screams haunted me as I watched it crawl around in agony until it gave up and died on the spot of what seemed to be a broken spine.
 It broke my heart and it put a real damper on my day.
-Days later I’m munching on a lamb stew and feeling like a confused little carnivore.
+That night I’m munching on a lamb stew and I think – what is the difference?